okta/okta-oidc-js/packages/okta-react/README.md

 **OR**
 2. Remove the use of `withAuth()` and instead use the [useOktaAuth()](#useoktaauth) React Hook to get the [authService](#authservice) and [authState](#authstate) objects.
 Any use of the `auth` methods (`.isAuthenticated()`, `.getAccessToken()`, and `.getIdToken()`) should change to use the already calculated properties of [authState](#authstate).

-Either of these options needs to be a descendant of a `<Security>` component to have the necessary context.
+To use either of these options, your component must be a descendant of a `<Security>` component, in order to have the necessary context.

 These changes should result in less complexity within your components as these values are now syncrhonously available after the initial determination.